swiss-ssi-group/TrinsicV2AspNetCore/README.md

 ### Univeristy

-The University application requires the trinsic uni credentials, the data for the issuer wallet and a SQL database to store the data.
+The university application requires the trinsic uni credentials, the data for the issuer wallet and a SQL database to store the data.

 An Azure App registration with a web setup is used to setup the application authentication.
 (OpenID Connect confidential client code flow with PKCE)